Last Updated on July 7, 2023 by Andrew Pirie

 - Hamstrings – 30 Seconds Each

 Place the foam rollers under the back of one thigh with the other foot flat on the ground.
 Keeping your back flat, lean forward into the stretch holding 1-2 seconds.
-Relax, rolling over the foam rollers, and repeat the stretch.
+Relax, roll over the foam rollers, and repeat the stretch.
 Switch sides after 30 seconds.

 - Quadriceps – 30 Seconds Each